levoxtrip/TKB/docs/topics/vvvv/Skia.md

 For shiny effects we add a `SetShader` and a `Radial Gradient`node.
 To make the it only apply the bright colors we can set a `SetBlendMode`

 ![SetShinyShadder](./img/SetShinyShadder.png)

+# Camera
+In Skia we also have a `Camera` node which allows us to navigate through the Skia Window but it also allows us to set a fixed view position with its parameters.

 # Show Performance meter
 With `F2` we can show the performance of our sketch